Skip to content

 Manufactured Home Loans Can Make Financing a Manufactured Home Purchase Easier

 Manufactured home loans typically carry interest rates comparable to those of conventional mortgages.
-However, a manufactured home loan can still be more affordable than a regular mortgage.
+However, a manufactured home mortgage can still be more affordable than a regular mortgage.
 That's because a manufactured home is less expensive than a traditional home that is built on site.
 In 2020, for instance, a manufactured home ($85,437) was on average 22% less expensive than a conventional site-built home ($387,800), according to Census data.

 If we compare a 15-year mortgage on a $350,000 traditional home to a 15-year manufactured home loan on a $100,000 factory-built home, with a 7% interest rate and 20% down payment, your monthly payment will be around $2,600 to buy the conventional home and only around $800 to purchase the prefab home.